MKortmann/Memory-Game/README.md

   - Export documents as Markdown, HTML and PDF
 ## Documentation

-TODO!
+* [ ] TODO!

-## Installation
+## Download the game in your local computer

-1. First you have to create a directory in the desire location
+1. Create a directory in any desire location
-2. git init
-3. git clone <address from git hub>
+1. Open the directory with the Git Bash
+1. Type: _git init_
+1. Type: _git clone "paste the address of my git hub memory game"_

 ### More Information